+9.1.
 Automatic Store

-Whenever a job is calculated, it is automatically stored to disk and a short beep is emitted by the computer to indicate that this has happened.
-The job will have been stored under the name of "current.job" and can be easily read in.
-The advantage of this is that if there is a power failure or other unexpected interruption, the data in the computer will not have been lost and the move can easily be recovered.
+Whenever a job is calculated, it can be set to automatically store to disk and a short beep is emitted by the computer to indicate that this has happened.
+The job is stored under the name of "current.job" and can be easily read in.
+The advantage of this is that if there is a power failure or other unexpected interruption, the data in the computer is not lost and the move can easily be recovered.
 This is called the "Current Job".
 This feature can be disabled for speed if so desired in the Miscellaneous Setup display.
-(It is also accessible through the Numeric Display context menu which is available if you right click anywhere on the main numeric screen where there is not a line or you can shift click on any position line.